ycrc/ycrc.github.io/snippets/bouchet_partitions.md

 === "devel"

-    Use the devel partition to jobs with which you need ongoing interaction.
+    Use the devel partition for jobs with which you need ongoing interaction.
 For example, exploratory analyses or debugging compilation.

     **Request Defaults**